apache/echarts-doc/en/option/component/data-zoom.md

 ## orient(string) = null

 specify whether the layout is horizontal or vertical.
-What's more, in terms of rectangular coordinate system, it decides whether the horizontal axis or vertical axis is controlled under default condition.
+What's more, in terms of rectangular coordinate, it decides whether the horizontal axis or vertical axis is controlled under default condition.

 Valid values: